 Because Household and Group Living would be distinguished by structure type or the number of bedrooms contained therein, the proposed code eliminates the definition "household."
-There are three reasons for elimination.
-The definition is no longer necessary being the first.
-Enforceability is a second reason; it is much easier for a plan examiner or a zoning inspector to count rooms than people.
-The final reason is that the current definitions relies on culturally-specific descriptions family relationships that may no longer reflect the variety of living situations in Portland today.
-The proposal removes the limitation on the number of people that may live in a dwelling unit from the Zoning Code.
+There are three reasons for elimination:

+- The current definition is no longer necessary, - Inspection and enforcement would be enhanced by an alternative regulation, and - The current definition relies on culturally specific descriptions family relationships that may no longer reflect the variety of living situations in Portland today.

+The existing limitation on the number of people that may live in a dwelling unit is removed from the Zoning Code.
+Instead of counting people the amended regulation would count bedrooms.
 Overcrowding would continue to be regulated through a more objective and enforceable provision in Section 29.30.220 of the Portland City Code.
 That code allows one resident, plus one additional resident for each 100 square feet of habitable room space.
 For the purpose of this calculation bathrooms, toilet compartments, closets, halls, storage areas, utility areas, and other similar areas are not considered habitable space.